oneapi-src/oneDNN/doc/primitives/lrn.md

 >

-The LRN primitive performs a forward or backward local response normalization operation on 2D spatial data and is defined by the following formulas:
+The LRN primitive performs a forward or backward local response normalization operation defined by the following formulas:

 ### Forward